ros2/ros2_documentation/source/Tutorials/WritingASimplePublisherAndSubscriber(Python).rst

 2.1 Examine the code
 ~~~~~~~~~~~~~~~~~~~~

-The first lines of code after the comments, lines 15-16, import ``rclpy`` so its ``Node`` class can be used.
+The first lines of code after the comments import ``rclpy`` so its ``Node`` class can be used.

 .. code-block:: python

     import rclpy
     from rclpy.node import Node

-Line 18 imports the existing string message type that the node uses to structure the data it passes to the topic.
+The next statement imports the existing string message type that the node uses to structure the data that it passes on the topic.

 .. code-block:: python